The Best YouTube and Bilibili Channels for Learning Chinese

 Intermediate

 At the intermediate level, it’s time to start moving away from content with English subtitles or translations.
-Even if you don’t fully understand it, you should at least be passively listening to content that is fully in Chinese.
+Even if you don’t fully understand it, you should at least listen passively to content that is fully in Chinese.
 This will help you get used to the way Chinese is spoken, and you’ll pick up new words through context.

 Lazy Chinese

 Lazy Chinese is a channel that covers interesting topics in simple and comprehensible Chinese to improve your listening and learn new words through context.
-The videos cover more advanced topics in a way that is understandable for learning making it the perfect channel for intermediate learners.
+The videos cover more advanced topics in a way that is understandable for learning, making it the perfect channel for intermediate learners.

 Mandarin Corner